 This special DocsTeach page will help students learn about Congress and its role in American history.

 These lesson plans are designed to assist teachers with using primary source materials to integrate Congress into history, government and civics classes.
 They are suitable for junior high and high school students.

 - Teaching Six Big Ideas in the Constitution

-This lesson engages students in a study of the U.S. Constitution and the significance of six big ideas contained in it: limited government; republicanism; checks and balances; federalism; separation of powers; and popular sovereignty.
+Students engage in a study of the U.S. Constitution and the significance of six big ideas contained in it: limited government; republicanism; checks and balances; federalism; separation of powers; and popular sovereignty.

 - Congress, the President, and the War Powers

-This lesson will explore the implementation of the war-making power from the first declared war under the Constitution—the War of 1812—to the Iraq War.
+Students explore the implementation of the war-making power from the first declared war under the Constitution—the War of 1812—to the Iraq War.

 Congress in History